-Digital Democracies’ first artist in residence Thomas Buckley will present his brand new commissioned work at Frequency 2021 as part of the Cornhill High Streets Heritage Action Zone Cultural Programme.
+Digital Democracies’ first artist in residence Thomas Buckley presented his brand new commissioned work, Repositorium at Frequency Festival 2021, as part of the Cornhill High Streets Heritage Action Zone Cultural Programme.

 This commission has been supported by funding from the High Streets Heritage Action Zones Cultural Programme.

 About High Streets Heritage Action Zones

 The High Streets Heritage Action Zones is a £95 million government-funded programme led by Historic England, designed to secure lasting improvements and help breathe new life into our historic high streets for the communities and businesses that use them.
 Historic England is working with local people and partners to unlock the rich heritage on these high streets, through repair and improvement works as well as arts and cultural programmes, making them more attractive to residents, businesses, tourists and investors.